 Alison Goldfrapp - Musician

-Amanda Eliasch - Photographer, Artist and Film-Maker
+Amanda Eliasch - Artist, Film-Maker

 Angela Conner FRBS - Sculptor